raspberrypilearning/save-the-shark/en/step_2.md

 --- task ---

-Add a `forever`{:class="block3control"} loop to your script, so that your program can constantly detect when the left mouse button is clicked, then use an `if ... then`{:class="block3control"} block to detect if `mouse down?`{:class="block3sensing"}.
+Your program needs to continuously detect when the left mouse button is clicked.
+To do this, add a `forever`{:class="block3control"} loop to your script, then use an `if ... then`{:class="block3control"} block to detect if `mouse down?`{:class="block3sensing"}.

 ![shark sprite](images/shark-sprite.png)